MargaretWK/alx-system_engineering-devops/0x02-shell_redirections/README.md

 `13-unique` takes a list of words as input and prints only words that appear exactly once,words should be sorted

 `14-findthatword` display lines containing the pattern "root" from the file /etc/passwd

+`15-countthatword` display the number of lines that contain the pattern bin in the file /etc/passwd